Loucas Éthier

 Loucas Éthier (born June 3, 2000) is a Canadian pair skater.
-With his skating partner, Kelly Ann Laurin, he is a two-time Grand Prix medalist and a two-time Canadian national bronze medalist (2024–25).
+With his skating partner, Kelly Ann Laurin, he is a two-time Grand Prix medallist and a three-time Canadian national bronze medallist (2024–26).

 Personal life

 Loucas Éthier was born on June 3, 2000.
 His mother, Sonia Gougeon, is an ice skating coach.
 He has also worked as a skating coach and completed a firefighting course.

 Career

 Early years

 Éthier began learning to skate in 2003.
 He placed eleventh in the junior men's event at the 2019 Canadian Championships.

 He started skating pairs in partnership with Camille Audelin-Dubé.
 Laurin began learning to skate in 2011.
 In 2018, he teamed up with Kelly Ann Laurin.
 The two won gold in the novice pairs' event at the 2019 Canadian Championships.

-2019–20 season
+2019–20 season: Debut of Laurin/Éthier

 Laurin/Éthier appeared at one ISU Junior Grand Prix event, placing sixth in Poland.
 They became junior national bronze medallists at the 2020 Canadian Championships and were assigned to the 2020 World Junior Championships, where they finished fourteenth.